Isaac Toast – The Most Popular Korean Breakfast Toast In Seoul. Also At Johor Bahru Paradigm Mall

 Known to be one of the best sandwich toast place in Korea, is this worthy or just overhyped?

-Quick introduction: Isaac Toast has over 700 retail stores in South Korea, with overseas branches in both Macau and Taiwan.
+Quick introduction: Isaac Toast has over 700 retail stores in South Korea, with overseas branches in both Macau, Taiwan and Malaysia.

 While there are many branches all around, this kiosk at Myeongdong with no seating space, seems to be the most popular.